‘B&B’ Recap For Monday, May 6: Thomas Lies To Hope Concerning Caroline’s Wishes

 — Bold & The Beautiful (@BandB_CBS) May 6, 2019

-Thomas tried to plead his case to Hope.
-He wanted her to let Liam go.
+Thomas tried to plead his case to Hope, as he wanted her to let Liam go.
 He figured that the girls needed Liam and Hope could move on with him and Douglas.
-Thomas kissed Hope who immediately pulled away.
+Thomas kissed Hope, who immediately pulled away.
 He apologized but remained adamant that Hope belonged with him.

 Thomas then lied to Hope about Caroline.
 He said that Caroline knew that he had never stopped loving Hope.
-She wanted Hope to be a mother-figure to Douglas if anything ever happened to her.
+She wanted Hope to be a mother figure to Douglas if anything ever happened to her.
 Thomas opined that he, Douglas, and Hope could be a happy family if Hope allowed Liam to be with Steffy.
 He realized that this was a bit sudden for her but he wanted her to know that she’s the only one for him and his son.

 The Bold and the Beautiful recap states that Thomas pulled out a ring.
 It was the same ring that he used when he proposed to her in Cabo.
 Thomas assured Hope of his commitment to her and was sure that they would have a beautiful family together.